ibm-informix/informix-client-examples/ruby/README.md

 ##Pick the right client driver or API for your application:

-###Data Server JDBC or ibm_db (CLI) driver (DRDA)
+###ibm_db (CLI) driver (DRDA)
-- Your best choice if your application needs to connect to DB2® databases.
 - You write your queries as SQL statements, which can include prepared statements.
+- Your best choice if your application needs to be ported from DB2 to Informix.
 - Does not support Informix extended data types.
-- Uses the DRDA® connection protocols.
+- Uses the DRDAÂ® connection protocols.

 ###REST API
 - Your best choice if you want direct connections without a client driver.